 b.
 The laboratory test or x-ray is within the scope of the physician assistant’s practice.

-(2) For an intermediate care facility for individuals with mental retardation or a developmental disability, an ancillary service shall be a direct service for which a charge is customarily billed separately from a per diem rate including:
+(2) For an intermediate care facility for individuals with an intellectual mental retardation or a developmental disability, an ancillary service shall be a direct service for which a charge is customarily billed separately from a per diem rate including:

 (a) Ancillary services identified in 907 KAR 1:023;